vesuvius-sys/TWK3R/README.md

 **A unified Windows utility for system inspection, diagnostics, and configuration management.**

-Source is closed.
+Closed source.
 Binaries only.
 Official releases are published exclusively through this repository.

-This tool is designed for user privacy on systems they own.
-It is not intended to bypass security systems, evade detection, or interfere with forensic investigations in enterprise or law enforcement environments.

 </div>